andrewheberle/reconfy/README.md

 This can be used to trigger a webhook when a file changes.

-In addition environment variables may be substituted within the file.
+In addition environment variables may be substituted within the file using Kubernetes syntax.

 ## Command Line Options

-* `--input`: Input file(s) to watch.
-Use multiple times or seperate using commas (or both)
+* `--input`: Input file to watch
 * `--output`: Output file for environment variable substitutions (optional)
-* `--webhook-url`: URL for webhook on reload (default "http://localhost:8080")
+* `--webhook`: URL for webhook on reload (default "http://localhost:8080")
+* `--watch-dirs`: Additional directories to watch for changes (optional)
+* `--metrics-listen`: Listen address for metrics (optional)
-* `--webhook-method`: Method for webhook on reload (default "POST")
+* `--metrics-path`: Path for Prometheus metrics (default "/metrics")
-* `--debug`: Enable debug logging (default "false")
+* `--ignore-missing`: Ignore missing environment variables when performing substitutions (default "false")

-All command line options may be specified as environment variables in the form of `RECONFY_<option>` such as `RECONFY_WEBHOOK_URL="http://localhost:8080/reload"`
+All command line options may be specified as environment variables in the form of `RECONFY_<option>` such as `RECONFY_WEBHOOK="http://localhost:8080/reload"` or `RECONFY_METRICS_LISTEN=":8080"`.

-## Watching Multiple Files
+## Watching Multiple Directories

-It is possible to specify the `--input` option multiple times or provide a comma seperated list of files to watch.
+It is possible to specify the `--watch-dirs` option multiple times or provide a comma seperated list of additional directories to watch for changes.

-All provided files will be watched, but only the first will have environment variable substitution performed.
+All provided directories will be watched for changes and trigger reloads, but no environment variable substitution is performed on these files.